foldright/cffu/README.md

 Orchestration methods refer to **methods with multiple inputs**, where inputs are **logic that needs to be executed concurrently**.
-The `cffu` library supports 3 forms of inputs:
+The `cffu` library supports three forms of inputs:

 1. Multiple `Action`s
 2. Multiple data (processed by the same `Action`)